TechRetreat/2015/software-learnathon/PLAN.md

 # Sample Bot
 ### Bot Structure
 Let's start by making a simple tank.
-Go to the 'Edit Code' tab and open 'Getting Started' on the right, then open the 'Bot Basics' section.
+Go to techtanks.techretreat.ca 'Edit Code' tab and open 'Getting Started' on the right, then open the 'Bot Basics' section.
 Our tank logic will go in the tick! method, which gets called every frame of the battle.

 Here is where we can check whats going on on the battlefeild through self.sensors, and tell our bot what to do using self.command